-Tana Chaney was born in Sofia in 1978.
-She has been living in Paris since 1997.
+Tana Chaney was born in Sofia, Bulgaria in 1978.
+She has been living and working in Paris, France since 1997.

-When she arrived in Paris at the age of nineteen, she got in to the École Nationale Supérieure des Beaux-arts (ENSBA) and graduated in 2003.
-There she studied with Vladimir Velickovic and Dominique Gauthier.
+When she arrived in Paris at the age of nineteen, she was accepted to the École Nationale Supérieure des Beaux-arts (ENSBA), where she studied with Vladimir Velickovic and Dominique Gauthier.
+She graduated in 2013.

-After her formation, she entered a period of latency and researches and where she went back to painting.
+After her studies, she entered into a period of latency and researching, and returned to painting.

-In her work she explores the body, the space within and its interactions with the outside, with nature, with, its metamorphosis, its moves, its momentum and contradictions beyond any scale of time.
+In her work, Chaney explores the body, the space within it, and its interactions with the outside world: with nature and its metamorphoses, movements, momentum and contradictions beyond a scale of time.

-The gallery Myriam Bouagal had her first solo show, “Corps”, in January 2014 and the second one with inks and paintings, “Ma place mon corps”, happened in June 2015.
+The gallery Myriam Bouagal displayed her first solo show, “Corps,” in January 2014, as well as her second one which included inks and paintings, “Ma place mon corps,” which occurred in June 2015.

 In September 2017, she presented her work in the Arrivage Gallery in Troyes.
-For the occasion, she published a collection of inks and texts.
+She published a collection of inks and texts for the occassion.